 You recently graduated or are about to graduate from the UO—yay!
 But you aren't sure what your next move is.
 The pressure is on to find a job, but you find yourself wondering where to even start.

-Space is limited to eight 2018 UO graduates or graduating seniors.
+Space is limited to 2018-19 UO graduates or graduating students.
 There is no cost to attend.

 Group will meet at the White Stag Block, 70 NW Couch St., Portland, OR 97209, Suite 241

 RSVP now to firstname.lastname@example.org or by calling 503-412-3701.